 Migration steps

-1. Engage inDinero sales for a custom proposal.
+Engage inDinero sales for a scoped proposal covering entity count and currencies.

-2. Plan a 4-8 week onboarding with assigned CPA.
+Plan a 4-8 week onboarding with the assigned CPA team.

-3. Migrate books from Bench or QuickBooks; consolidate entities.
+Migrate books from Bench or QuickBooks; consolidate entities under one chart of accounts.

-4. Cancel Bench once inDinero covers all entities.
+Cancel Bench once inDinero covers every legal entity.

 Not for: inDinero is overkill for SMBs under $30K monthly expenses with single-entity operations; Bench, QuickBooks Live, or Bookkeeper360 fit those better.